Hi, I’m Elsebeth Birman.

 I graduated with my Master's degree in Occupational Therapy.
 During graduate school, I was captivated by life transitions, particularly athletic transitions.
 My graduate thesis explored the significant challenges that athletes encounter as they transition into and out of their respective sports.
 This research has profoundly influenced my perspective and interactions with student-athletes.

-From 2016 to 2022, I was on staff at Shenandoah University as an assistant women's basketball coach.
-During my time at SU, we won two conference championships in 2019 and 2022.
+I have experience coaching at Shenandoah University as an assistant women's basketball coach, and my current role as the director of player development.
+During my time at SU, we have won two conference championships (2019 and 2022).
 Additionally, our team made the Women's Basketball Coaches Association (WBCA) academic top 25 honor roll in both 2018 (ranked 11th) and 2019 (ranked 1st).

 From 2019 to 2020, I collaborated as a co-creator on the SLICES (Should Learn In Current Education Systems) curriculum and workshops.
 The SLICES program was dedicated to three main areas: finance, health, and fulfillment.